 It’s okay to use them, but it’s important to understand that your WordPress tags are not just a list of search keywords.
 They exist to help you organize content on your website, not to boost your search rankings.

-If you have any questions about WordPress tags or SEO, please feel free to leave them in the comments below!
+If you have any questions about WordPress tags or SEO, please feel free to leave them in the Comments are a feature of WordPress that allow users to engage in discussions about the content of a website. ...
+More below!